 Living with this much feeling

-Others picked my words for me.
-Not out of cruelty, maybe not even full awareness, but still – they picked at my brave yet tender heart.
+Others picked words for me.
+I’m now sure they weren’t fully aware of this.
+Nevertheless, the effect was inevitable: they picked at my tender heart.
 The wide open flank of a child born porous.
-I translated the shockwaves of my emotions into the need to lock myself up in some deep well, a safe place to study how others moved through the world with seeming ease.
-Their words felt grown up and fluent, mine reluctant, only forming.
+I translated the shockwaves of my emotions into the need to lock myself up in a well, a safe place to study how others moved through the world with seeming ease.
+Their words felt grown up and fluent while mine seemed reluctant and just forming.

-They echoed back a smaller version of me, made it sound flawed.
+They echoed a smaller and flawed version of me, in my ears at least.
 “She is shy, silent, in deep waters,” they’d say, unaware of how hostile that sounded to me.
-Inside my childhood self, it became imperative to stay calm and collected on the outside, to only let the crisis quietly rage within.
+Inside my childhood self, it became imperative to stay calm and collected on the outside, to only let the crisis’ atmosphere rage within.
 Did they ever sense danger the way I could, this critical need to retreat?
 Surely, this didn’t warrant a scene.
 All I had to do was survive one more terribly long moment and keep it together.
 Like this:

 We sit down for lunch.
 My sister says something clever to my mother, some poignant opinion, presented with loud conviction.
 I add something, just to join in, but they don’t respond.
 Was there an exchange of glances, or did I just imagine that?
 Their quick banter continues toward a crescendo, followed by their laughter, rising like a tide, leaving me outside of its current.
 I’m unmoored; still at the table, but already floating elsewhere, far from shore.